awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/key-rotation-manual.png)

 You might prefer to rotate keys manually so you can control the rotation frequency\.
-It's also a good solution for KMS keys that are not eligible for automatic key rotation, such as asymmetric KMS keys, KMS keys in [custom key stores](custom-key-store-overview.md) and KMS keys with [imported key material](importing-keys.md)\.
+It's also a good solution for KMS keys that are not eligible for automatic key rotation, such as asymmetric KMS keys, HMAC KMS keys in [custom key stores](custom-key-store-overview.md) and KMS keys with [imported key material](importing-keys.md)\.

 **Note**
 When you begin using the new KMS key, be sure to keep the original KMS key enabled so that AWS KMS can decrypt data that the original KMS key encrypted\.